- Monevator - https://monevator.com -

 As I said at the start, paying off your mortgage is never a bad idea.
 There are financial benefits, and it reduces risk.
 There are non-financial wins, too.

-Remember that our spreadsheet only shows smooth growth over the years.
+Remember our spreadsheet only shows smooth growth over the years.

-In reality it would be a wild ride of unpredictable highs and lows.
+In reality it would be a wild ride of unpredictable annual highs and lows.

-Markets today look much more expensive.
-Rates are rising.
-It does not seem such a propitious time to fund an investment portfolio via a mortgage.
+And markets today look much more expensive.
+Interest rates are higher.
+It does not seem such a propitious time to fund an investment portfolio via a mortgage, compared to 2012 say.